 Personal loans are another type of loan with APRs that can include both interest and fees.

-Types of APR
+Different types of APR

 An APR can be either fixed or variable.

-A fixed APR is boring and predictable: The rate won't change but will hold steady during the life of your loan.
+A fixed APR is boring and predictable: the rate won't change but will hold steady during the life of your loan.
 But don't yawn, because the APR's reliability is good for budgeting.